 The next time you’re looking for a weekend getaway, choose Panama City.
 Whether you’re looking for a thrilling adventure or some much-needed rest and relaxation, you won’t be disappointed by the wonderful things to do in Panama City, Florida.

-14 Best Things To Do In Panama City
+16 Best Things To Do In Panama City You Shouldn’t Miss

 Panama City is home to one of the most popular beaches in the entire United States!
 Just off of Highway 30A, at Panama City Beach, you’ll find over 27 miles of coastline to enjoy on one of the best beaches near Tallahassee.